Blisters have many causes, such as:

 - Allergic reactions

-- Reactions to certain medications or chemicals
+- Reactions to certain medicines or chemicals

 - Certain cancers

-- Blistering diseases, such as, epidermolysis bullosa, porphyria, or pemphigus
+- Blistering diseases—such as epidermolysis bullosa, porphyria, or pemphigus

 - Autoimmune disorders

 A blister will often heal without treatment.
 Sometimes the underlying cause needs to be treated.